 The Thunder have a lot of fun with their fans between periods.
 During the first 20 minute intermission, two young fans got to shoot pucks at the goal from the blue line, with the first fan to score a goal winning a prize.
 It took a while, but one of the kids eventually scored.

-The Thunder finally put one in the net in the middle of the second period on a power play goal from James Henry.
+The Thunder finally put one in the net in the middle of the second period on a power play goal.
 There were a lot of whistles, and the ensuing penalties seemed to help the Thunder.
 They were hammering the Swamp Rabbit goaltender with shots on goal during their power plays.
 After letting in another Swamp Rabbit goal, the Thunder scored twice, momentarily notching the score at 3-3.
 Greenville snuck another goal through to end the second period at 4-3.
 The Thunder were losing, but so far the game had been an exciting, back-and-forth affair with plenty of hits.
 The crowd was loud and energetic, giddy for the third period to start.